So, what are project risk owners and how should project managers identify and assign them? Let's talk.

 Is this scenario possible?
 One thing is for sure.
 If we don't identify and recruit risk owners, this will never happen.
 Your project will be at greater risk.

-The PMBOK 6th Edition says a risk owner is "the person responsible for monitoring the risks and for selecting and implementing an appropriate risk response strategy."
-Furthermore, these individuals may aid in evaluating their risks in performing qualitative risk analysis and the quantitative risk analysis.
+The PMBOK 7th Edition says a risk owner is "the person responsible for monitoring the risks and for selecting and implementing an appropriate risk response strategy."
+Furthermore, these individuals may aid in evaluating their risks by performing qualitative risk analysis and quantitative risk analysis.

 Risk owner.
-The person responsible for monitoring the risks and for selecting and implementing an appropriate risk response strategy. —PMBOK 6th Edition
+The person responsible for monitoring the risks and for selecting and implementing an appropriate risk response strategy. —PMBOK Guide, Seventh Edition

 While planning projects, project managers engage stakeholders and identify risks.
 As risks are identified, ask who might serve as the risk owner.
 If it's not obvious, ask for potential candidates.